Eriocrania cicatricella

 Eriocrania cicatricella is a moth of the family Eriocraniidae found in Europe.
 It was first described by Johan Wilhelm Zetterstedt in 1839.
 The larvae mine the leaves of birch (Betula species).

 Description

 The wingspan is about 11 mm.
 The head is fuscous, somewhat mixed with grey-whitish.
 The forewings are rather elongate, pale shining golden, strigulated and spotted with purple and the veins posteriorly purple.
 There is a rather indistinct transverse dorsal spot of ground-colour before the tornus, not reaching half across wing; cilia light grey.
 Vein 9 is absent.
 The hindwings are grey, towards apex purplish-tinged.

+Biology

 The moth flies in April around the larval food plant.

 Eggs are laid in the leaf buds of birch (Betula species) and the white larvae mine the leaves in May.
 Larvae have swollen thoracic segments.
 The mine is a greenish blotch and contains two to four larvae.
 Several species of the Eriocraniidae may mine the same leaf and mines can merge, so care needs to be taken when identifying mines.